DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Either give more opportunities to heal, or make it easier to dodge or something
 - Nobody's even reaching the shop room.
 - Not immediately obvious where the exit to the room is.
+- Twilight knight needs to chill out.
+Too hard to read.
+A LOT of damage.
+Too much knockback.
+- Brian SKIPPED the upgrade room.